lixuesheng/ocp4-helpernode/README.md

-# For IBM Spectrum Scale BDA team Openstack env only
+# For UPI installation only

 How to use this repo:

-1, On your mgmt node
+On your mgmt node

 git clone https://github.com/lixuesheng/ocp4-helpernode.git